ikelaiah/free-pascal-and-lazarus-cookbook/docs/index.md

 Find recipes, get things done fast in [Free Pascal programming language](https://www.freepascal.org) and [Lazarus IDE](https://www.lazarus-ide.org)!

-For tutorials and in-depth technical discussion, see [Resources](docs/resources/docs-sites.md).
+For tutorials and places for in-depth technical discussion, see [Resources](docs/resources/docs-sites.md).

+## Acknowledgments

+- The FPC devs for sharing the joy of Object Pascal.
+- The Lazarus IDE devs for making such an amazing IDE.
+- The people behind various units/modules in OPM.
+- The lovely people at the [Unofficial Free Pascal discord server](https://discord.com/channels/570025060312547359/570091337173696513).
+You guys are gems.
+- The fine people at the [Free Pascal & Lazarus forum](https://forum.lazarus.freepascal.org/index.php).

 !!! note